danielclickh/marketing-website-preview/content/lessons/connect-tableau-to-clickhouse/index.md

 The TPC-H dataset is used for benchmarking purposes and is freely available at <a href="http://www.tpc.org/tpch/" target="_blank">http://www.tpc.org/tpch/</a>.
 {{% /notice %}}

 5. The dataset consists or products for sale, suppliers, customers and orders.
-Feel free to browse the contents of the various tables:
+Feel free to browse the contents of the various tables.
+For example:
     ```sql
     SELECT * FROM TPCD.ORDERS LIMIT 100
     ```